-Lebanon County would utilize the increased base funding to adjust contracts to account for cost-of-living increases, strengthen our locally provided care, embed certified peer support within our local crisis system and continue to develop residential mental health programs.
+Lebanon County would utilize the increased base funding to adjust contracts to account for cost-of-living increases, strengthen our locally provided care, continue to enhance our local crisis system and continue to develop residential mental health programs.
 Lebanon County also recognizes the importance of developing Mobile Response Teams and a Crisis Walk in Center per the SAMSHA guidelines.
 Lebanon County will not be able to meet these guidelines without additional and adequate funding for long term sustainment.
 To develop additional sustainable programing, Lebanon County would need to receive a significant increase in base funding in addition to necessary continued increases in coming years.

-l) Categorical State Funding-FY 22-23 [ONLY to be completed by counties not participating in the Human Services Block Grant (i.e. Non-Block Grant)]
+l) Categorical State Funding-FY 24-25 [ONLY to be completed by counties not participating in the Human Services Block Grant (i.e. Non-Block Grant)]